History of the Jacksonville Jaguars: Doug Pederson era: 2022–2024

-Liam Coen era: 2025
+Liam Coen era: 2025–present

 On January 24, 2025, Liam Coen, the former offensive coordinator of the Tampa Bay Buccaneers, was hired to become the next head coach of the Jaguars.
+After defeating the Indianapolis Colts on December 7, the Jaguars became the leader of the AFC South at 9–4.
+The Jaguars then defeated the Tennessee Titans on January 4, 2026 to secure the AFC South title.